RobTillaart/X9C10X/README.md

 A voltage of **3V3** would be **setPosition(66)**.

 Note: check datasheet for the range of the max voltage and current allowed.

+#### Concept read position

+If you need to make a robust system with X9C devices you can solder two devices "in parallel".
+One to control whatever you need to control, and the other to create a feedback loop through analogRead().
+Lets name them feedback device and control device.
+The two devices should share the select, direction and pulse pins in hardware.
+This way they will get the exact same pulses and signals and would therefore be in the exact same position after initialization.

+The feedback device would be a voltage divider, splitting 5 Volts in 100 level.
+To read these levels you need at least an 8 bit ADC or better.
+This setup would allow you to read the position in the control device 100% of the time.

+The price is at least twice as high in terms of hardware, the performance will be less at some times and the code will be slightly more complex

+It might be possible to measure the voltage of the wiper of the control device.
+However that might not always be easy or possible, due to voltage used, etc.

 ## Future